hyperskill/hyperstyle-analysis-prod/README.md

 # Hyperstyle analysis

-This repository contains several tools-helpers to work with data from the Hyperstyle platform:
+This repository contains several tools-helpers to work with data from the Hyperskill and JetBrains Academy platforms:

 - [core](./core) module contains some common functions like pandas utilities or some common models
 - [templates](./templates/README.md) module contains algorithms for searching code quality issues in the pre-written templates.